 Defining Greater Boston real estate is tricky.
 There are essentially three Bostons.
 The first is Boston proper within city limits.
 The second is the immediate surrounding metro area that you reach by the MBTA.
 The third is what amounts to most of the eastern third of the state of Massachusetts.
+If you wish to buy a property in this area, you’d need a hefty amount of money and with that, playing sports betting on UFABET could totally help you out.

 The last encompasses all of Suffolk County, a large portion of Middlesex and Norfolk Counties, and portions of Essex and Plymouth Counties.
 Its western edge stops just short of Worcester, its southern edge around Brockton, and its northern edge around Gloucester.
 The population of this area, within Interstate 495, is some three million.